SysKitTeam/docs-point/storage-management/free-up-storage.md

 {% hint style="information" %}
-**Please note**: If you do not permanantly delete files, they are sent to the site's Recycle bin for the defined retention period.
-The retention period for your site's Recycle bin depends on period you previously defined on SharePoint.
+**Please note**: If you do not permanently delete files, they are sent to the site's Recycle bin for the defined retention period.
+The retention period for your site's Recycle bin depends on the period you previously defined in SharePoint.
 For more details on this, [take a look at this Microsoft 365 article.](https://support.microsoft.com/en-us/office/manage-the-recycle-bin-of-a-sharepoint-site-8a6c2198-910e-42dc-9a9c-bc5bc4f327da)

 {% endhint %}